 iii.
-Executive Decision-Making and Scrutiny
+Executive Decision Making and Scrutiny

-Executive decisions are made by one of the Council's cross-party committees.
-A process is in place to allow for executive decisions to be reviewed following request by at least 8 members, which must be made within 3 days of a decision being published.
+Executive decisions are made by one of the Council's five cross-party service committees.
+A process is in place to allow for executive decisions to be reviewed following request by at least 8 members of the General Purposes Committee, which must be made within 3 days of a decision being published.